Download and Installation

 name of parameter file?

-# All messages are saved to a file.
+# Save all messages to a file.

 blupf90 > out.txt